Narusawa Ice Cave 鳴沢氷穴

 Another cave worth exploring

 Extending 200 meters below ground, the Fugaku Wind Cave features impressive lava formations, while unusual light moss colonies accentuate its natural beauty.
-One notable aspect of this cave is that there are no echoes: the wall of basaltic rock apparently absorbs sound.
+One notable aspect of this cave is that there are no echoes: the wall of basaltic rock absorbs sound.